-The speaker who posed this question is Jonathan Marks, partner at Marcum and a prolific thinker on all things forensics, audit, and internal control.
+The speaker who posed this question is Jonathan T. Marks, partner at Baker Tilly and a prolific thinker on all things forensics, audit, and internal control.
 Lately Marks has been asking audit and compliance audiences to define a control — and to his dismay, most people can’t.

 Before I give you Marks’ definition, let me offer what raced through my head when he put the question to me.

 An internal control is something a company uses that’s intended to reduce the chance of an unwanted risk outcome.